Selecting a language will automatically trigger the translation of the page content.

 Please note

 if your vehicle was parked at your home, you can also report this theft to your home insurance.
-This can cover theft-related damage, depending on your contract (e.g. broken lock).
+This can cover theft-related damage, depending on your contract (e.g. garage door degraded).

-If the insured vehicle is not found within the time limit provided by your insurance contract, generally 1 month, you can ask your insurer to be compensated.
+If your insured vehicle is not found within the time limit set out in your insurance contract, usually 1 month, you can ask your insurer to be compensated.

-Carte grise The compensation is against the delivery of the keys and the certificate of registration) of the vehicle.
+The compensation is against the delivery of the keys and the certificate of registration of the vehicle.

 If you are unable to obtain insurance compensation, you can contact the Commission for the Compensation of Victims of Crime (Civi).
 To do so, theft must have caused serious problems in your life and your income must not exceed certain limits.